Down East Magazine

 680 Commercial St.

-The Magazine of Maine evokes and illuminates the spirit and culture of Maine at its best.
+The Magazine of Maine evokes and illuminates the spirit and culture of the state we love.

 Down East Enterprise, Inc., is a multimedia company based in Camden, Maine.
 The company’s flagship publication, Down East: The Magazine of Maine, is the largest paid-circulation magazine dedicated to the Pine Tree State.
-A digital version of Down East was launched in February 2013.
 For nearly six decades, Down East has been the authority on Maine, and today continues to capture the reader’s attention with an insider look at contemporary life in Maine.
 People who love Maine love Down East.

 Down East Enterprise currently publishes Shooting Sportsman, the world’s largest magazine dedicated to wingshooting and fine guns, in addition to Down East.
 Down East also produces websites, mobile apps, and video programming.